DavideTartaglia/meltingOF/README.md

-# OpenFOAM-nrg
+# meltingOF

-A git repository of a paper I am trying to publish, in collaboration with NRG POLIMI (https://www.nuclearenergy.polimi.it).
 OpenFoam melting solver for fluids with different thermophysical properties from solid to liquid.
 It is a temperature-based fixed-grid method.
 Developed and tested with [OpenFOAM-6](https://github.com/OpenFOAM/OpenFOAM-6).
-Compatible with OpenFOAM-nrg.
+Developed in collaboration with NRG @polimi (https://www.nuclearenergy.polimi.it/about-us/).
+Compatible with OpenFOAM-nrg repository.

 Steps for installation: